CDiala/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3. Script to change ownership of a file to a new user.
 4. Script to create an empty file.
 5. Script to assign execute permission to a file for the current user
 6. Script to assign executable to everyone.
+7. Script to assign James Bond permission.